spotfiresoftware/spotfire-quickstart/terraform/azure/docs/Setup.md

 **Note**: To provide Terraform with the credentials' information, you can copy your subscription details into the `provider.tf` file respective fields.
 Nevertheless, we recommend not defining these variables into the `provider.tf` file since they could easily be checked into your version control system by mistake.

+For more info, see the [Azure CLI cheatsheet](https://learn.microsoft.com/en-us/cli/azure/cheat-sheet-onboarding)